 Things to Consider Before Buying One

 The question of filter vs. filterless is a tricky one.
-Warm mist humidifiers will heat up the water and kill bacteria, but they can’t stop grey matter from entering the atmosphere.
-Cool mist humidifiers usually have a wick filter to eliminate grey dust, but aren’t entirely effective at getting rid of bacteria.
+Warm mist humidifiers will heat up the water and kill bacteria, but they can’t stop the grey matter from entering the atmosphere.
+Cool mist humidifiers usually have a wick filter to eliminate grey dust but aren’t entirely effective at getting rid of bacteria.
 The answer lies somewhere in the middle.
 Some humidifiers offer both warm and cool mist options, as well as a filter.
 Obviously this is a bit more expensive as the filter will need to be replaced eventually, but it is your best bet if you are looking for a well-rounded option.

 Maintenance / Cleaning

 Most humidifiers are easy to clean, it is just a bit of a pain to take them apart and actually do it.
 But if you want to be breathing in clean air, it is essential to clean your tank regularly.
 Leaving this job to fall to the wayside will invite mold and mildew into the unit, and in the case of warm mist humidifiers, mineral deposits will build up in the tank, staining it and increasing the amount of grey dust that is released into the air.
-Weekly cleaning of your humidifier is always recommended with a complete filter change ever few months to keep things running smoothly.
+Weekly cleaning of your humidifier is always recommended with a complete filter change every few months to keep things running smoothly.

 Best 8 Warm Mist Humidifiers to Buy